 Andy Warhol’s Frankenstein/Flesh for Frankenstein was the first of the two Franco-Italian productions that gave Dracula and Frankenstein sado-pornographic updatings under Andy Warhol’s name banner – a few months later the companion piece Andy Warhol’s Dracula (1973) was released.
 (Although he made a number of underground films of his own during the era, it appears that lending his name is the only connection that Andy Warhol ever had to the proceedings).

 There are times when everybody’s tongue is clearly sewn into their cheek – like the classic scene where Udo Kier cuts open the female’s rib-cage and climbs on top to hump away and afterwards waves the gall-bladder in Arno Juerging’s face: “To know life, you have to fuck death in the gall-bladder.”
-Kier’s performance defies credulity – he emerges somewhere between the comic caricature of a German officer and silent movie madman – all eye-rolling and guttural spat-out lines.
+Kier’s performance defies credulity – he emerges somewhere between the comic caricature of a German officer and silent movie madman – all eye-rolling and guttural spat-out lines (although it was this performance that made Kier into a cult actor in later years).
 Make what you will of this film.